 GERMANTOWN GIRLS SWIMMING

-The Warhawks were 12th of 13 in the talent-laden Homestead Highlander Invitational on Oct.
-8.
+The Warhawks took part in the Evanston (Illinois) Invitational on Oct.
+1.

 Look for complete results in the Oct.
 13 edition of the Now.
 The Warhawks will be at the Homestead Highlander Invitational on Saturday, Oct.
 8.